MorDictionary/mordictionary.github.io/content/posts/400_Language/B/Balbutiate.md

 ---

 ## Etymology
-From Latin *balbutiāre* — “to stammer” or “babble.”
-Related to *balbus*, meaning “stammering” or “lisping.”
+From Latin *balbutiāre*, meaning "to stammer" or "babble."
+Related to *balbus*, meaning "stammering" or "lisping."

 ---